Dog stretching

 The downward-facing dog poses from yoga is known as the praying position for dogs who most often are struggling with pancreatitis.
 This is a purposeful dog stretch and may also attribute its effects as admitted to frequently in yoga classes.

-Dogs will take this position with the front legs forward and their tail end high up in the air.
+Dogs will take this position with their front legs forward and their tail high up in the air.
 It is a method of easing a channel for trapped air to be quickly released, thereby relieving the pressure and easing the pain.
 Dogs intrinsically know to take this position in response to canine bloat.

 Dogs also use the prayer position to stretch out the digestive cavity and take the pressure off the abdomen.
 Pancreatitis is the result of painful inflammation of the pancreas.
 It is not a condition to take lightly.
 It requires veterinary attention.